-1. Course Description: A survey of music from early to modern times.
-The course aims to widen the musical horizons and receptivities of the student in order to foster discriminating listening.
-An overview of Western art music styles and musical forms will be presented with particular emphasis on the musical traditions of France, prominent composers and performers, and the place music holds in the history of France and in French culture.
-Through listening assignments, concert attendance, readings, lectures, self-reflection, and in-class discussion, students will gain a deeper understanding and appreciation of a variety of styles of music.
-No formal background is required.
+1. Course Description: A survey of music from early to modern times, with particular emphasis on the musical traditions of France, this course aims to widen the musical horizons and receptivities of the student.
+Students will actively explore the importance of music in human culture through listening assignments, concert attendance, readings, in-class discussion, and written reflection, developing a deeper understanding, appreciation, and enjoyment of a variety of styles of music.
+Open to Honors and non-Honors students.